sjbrown/misc_work/genesis/rules.md

 Decide who will play each role, then take a character sheet and fill in some of the blanks:

+ * circle your role
  * write down the name of your character
  * decide what specific musical instrument your character plays and write it down
- * circle your role
  * (optional) draw a portrait of your character
- * Live the Life for a cost of 0 COMMITMENT and fill in one bubble in either your Intensity or your Craft track.

 Take the Band sheet and give yourselves a band name.

 Your band starts its career with one original song.
 Name the song and write it down on the song sheet.

+Finally, place a player marker for everyone on the first spot on the Live the Life track, and everyone will fill in one bubble on either the Craft or Intensity track on their character sheet.
+The choices are "Re-roll" or "Bump It":

+ * Re-roll is the first bubble in the Intensity track
+ * Bump It is the first bubble in the Craft track

+## The Goal

 Your band's career is made up of a series of "Gigs".
-In this game, you draw Gig cards, play a Gig, do a downtime activity, go to the studio, then start over again, until the game ends.
+In this game, you draw Gig cards, play a Gig, improve your skills, go to the studio, then start over again, until, hopefully, you achieve legendary status by going on a **World Tour** or headlining at the **Bonchellsquatch Music Festival**!

-## Winning the game
+Every round you will:

+ * Play a Gig
+ * Get better at music (Write & Riff or Live the Life)
+ * Hold a Band Meeting
+ * Sometimes hire a Producer and enter the Studio
+ * Use your band's Clout to unlock new Gig opportunities

 **There are 2 ways to win the game**!
 You can win as a team, by sticking together and *becoming musical legends*, or you can win by unleashing your star power, and *going solo* to win all the glory for yourself.

-If your band plays a Gig and achieves "✰✰✰✰" as the outcome, the band has become musical legends and you all have won the game together.
+If your band reaches the **World Tour** or **Bonchellsquatch Music Festival** Gigs and achieves "✰✰✰✰" as the outcome, the band ascended to the halls of musical superstardom and you all have won the game together.
 Congratulations!

-If instead, during the Band Meeting, any player plays the "Go Solo!" card, then the band is broken up they will try to win it for themselves by playing the [breaking up the band](#breaking-up-the-band) mini-game.
+If instead, during the Band Meeting, any player plays the "Go Solo!" card, then the band breaks up and players must try to win the game for themselves by playing the [Breaking Up the Band](#breaking-up-the-band) mini-game.

+Any players that win the Breaking Up the Band mini-game get to use their character sheets, with all the Intensity and Craft skills they've acquired, in their next game of Genesis of Destiny Supreme!

-If it comes time to play a Gig, but there are no Gig cards to choose from, then the game is over and your whole band dwindles into obscurity, their songs becoming curiosities for a few well-researched DJs.
+If it comes time to play a Gig, but your band doesn't qualify for any Gigs, then the game is over and your whole band dwindles into obscurity, their songs becoming curiosities for a few well-researched DJs.

 ## Playing a Gig